 You can enjoy wild camping in the Dartmoor wilderness for up to two nights if you are alone or in a small group, as you will be required to use lightweight camping gear, and to pitch your tent discreetly out of sight of residential properties and at least 100 metres away from any roads.

 If you have a large tent or caravan, you certainly will not be prevented from visiting.
-You will simply need to make arrangements with one of the park’s official campsites.
+You will simply need to decide with one of the park’s official campsites.
 Camping barns, youth hostels and bunkhouses are also available.

 While these are all wonderful ways to stay and explore Dartmoor National Park, many visitors greatly enjoy wild camping in the Dartmoor wilderness.
 It is like awarding yourself a free ticket to gain first-hand experience of the grandeur of this uniquely rugged and multi-faceted environment.

-Whether you are a first time visitor to England or a local looking for an escape from the daily grind, an overnight trip to the Dartmoor wilderness, particularly one involving wild camping, will provide you with a magical and enriching experience that many can only dream of.
-What set you apart is that you’ll be the one crossing it off your bucket list.
+Whether you are a first-time visitor to England or a local looking for an escape from the daily grind, an overnight trip to the Dartmoor wilderness, particularly one involving wild camping, will provide you with a magical and enriching experience that many can only dream of.
+What set you apart is that you will be the one crossing it off your bucket list.